 Where Does Rain Go?
 Find Your Watershed Community Service Videos: Easy Ways to Protect Waterways Show How You're Taking Action

-Help us celebrate Clean Water Education Partnership's (CWEP) Regional Creek Week!
-Events and activities are from March 13 - March 20, 2021.
-Use these resources to learn about clean water and why it is so important to our communities and the environment.
+Let's celebrate Clean Water Education Partnership's Regional Creek Week (March 12-19, 2022)!
+This week includes local events and online resources that bring more awareness to clean water and why it is so important to our communities and the environment.
+Event details coming soon.

 Where Does Rain Go?